FREQUENTLY ASKED

 Answer:

-every two (2) reporting years, attorneys and judges must complete one (1) hour
+attorneys and judges must complete one (1) hour of instruction devoted

-stress management and the legal profession (SA/MH).
-Substance abuse/mental health (SA/MH)
+the legal profession (SA/MH).

-credit is a part of the general CLE requirement and cannot be applied to satisfy
+CLE requirement and cannot be applied to satisfy the legal ethics and

-the legal ethics and professional responsibility (LEPR)
+professional responsibility (LEPR) requirement.

-member’s next two-year cycle.
+requirements of the member’s next two-year cycle.

-9. What
+9. What are LEPR

-are LEPR courses?
+courses?
 What are SA/MH courses?

 Answer: